roboscienceorg/book/source/ROS/SoftwareArch.rst

 will eliminate request-reply types of communication which should be addressed using a direct point to point type of channel.
 These ideas will be fully developed when we cover the Robot Operating System.

-Before we proceed with building robots, we need to discuss safety, human interaction and human environments.
-Robots can be very helpful, capable even lifesaving devices.
-However they can pose serious risks which need to be recognized and addressed.
-In addition, there are complexities in working with humans and in human environments which need to be addressed as well.
-In this short chapter we examine some of the issues.